wragge/dfat-documents-web/_volumes/volume-27-australia-and-the-united-kingdom-1960-1975/40-report-by-defence-committee.md

 ---
+doc_date: '1965-10-18'
+doc_num: 40
+doc_order: 40
+naa_refs:
+- naa_barcode: 1565722
+  naa_control_symbol: 248/10/20
+  naa_series: A1945
+  reference: '[NAA: A1945, 248/10/20]'
-title: "40 REPORT BY DEFENCE COMMITTEE"
+title: REPORT BY DEFENCE COMMITTEE
-volume: "Volume 27: Australia and the United Kingdom, 1960–1975"
+vol_full_title: 'Volume 27: Australia and the United Kingdom, 1960–1975'
-doc_id: 9906
 vol_id: 27
-doc_date: 1965-10-18
+vol_title: 'Volume 27: Australia and the United Kingdom, 1960–1975'
 ---

-# 40 REPORT BY DEFENCE COMMITTEE

-NAA: A1945, 248/10/20

 Canberra, 18 October 1965

 Top Secret

  ****

 British Presence in South East Asia

  _Introduction_

-Since the Quadripartite Meeting was held in London on the 3rd1 and 7th September 1965, it has become clear that the United Kingdom does not intend to initiate any negotiations toward ending confrontation but has left open the possibility of such negotiations if given a favourable opportunity.
+Since the Quadripartite Meeting was held in London on the 3rd[1](#f1) and 7th September 1965, it has become clear that the United Kingdom does not intend to initiate any negotiations toward ending confrontation but has left open the possibility of such negotiations if given a favourable opportunity.
 The United Kingdom has also indicated that there would be no reduction in the level of British forces and activity in the Malaysia/Singapore area so long as confrontation continues.

 2\.
 The longer term however remains obscure.
 There are two main strands in British thinking, firstly the Defence Review which is directed towards the containment of defence expenditure within £2,000m. (in 1965 values) by 1969/70, requiring substantial cuts in defence commitments, and secondly their assessment of the durability of their tenure in the Singapore base.
 In the Australian and U.S. view this latter assessment tends to be unduly pessimistic and we suspect their reasoning is being unduly influenced by financial pressures.